Matching Function Equilibria with Partial Assignment: Existence, Uniqueness and Estimation: Proofs

-(ii) Second, let us introduce the mapping $D_{xy}(u,v) = -\log M_{xy}\left(e^{-u}, e^{-v}\right)$ (in the following, we will drop the indices for convenience).
-We will show that $D$ is the distance function associated with some proper bargaining set (see GKW for a definition) and that $M$ is the associated aggregate matching function when the idiosyncratic component of individual payoffs is logit.\\ \underline{Step 1.} We begin by constructing the bargaining set $\mathcal{F}$ as follows
+\underline{Proof of Part $(ii)$.} Denote $M_{xy}(\mu_{x0},\mu_{0y})$ as a matching function in definition \ref{def: AMF} satisfying assumption \ref{def: AMF} and homogeneous of degree $1$, and depending only on the masses of unassigned masses of own types.
+Then introduce the mapping $D_{xy}(g,h) = -\log M_{xy}\left(e^{-g}, e^{-h}\right)$ (in the following, we will drop the indices for convenience).
+We will show that $D$ is the distance function associated with some proper bargaining set introduced in GKW and that $M$ is the associated aggregate matching function in ITU-logit model of GKW.